 This article was originally posted on Real Clear Markets on January 18, 2017.
+This report is part of the Series on Financial Markets and Regulation and was produced by the Brookings Center on Regulation and Markets.

 One of President-elect Donald Trump’s first actions may test the independence of financial regulators during his Administration.
 Trump has said that he will freeze hiring government-wide during his first 100 days in office.
 The pledge echoes President Ronald Reagan’s hiring freeze that he instituted on Inauguration Day.
 It is unclear whether Trump’s hiring freeze will explicitly include or exclude financial regulators or remain silent – triggering the need for financial regulators to assert their independence and ignore the directive.